azure-ad-b2c/samples/readme.md

 - [Password reset without the ability to use the last password](policies/password-reset-not-last-password) - For scenarios where you need to implement a password reset/change flow where the user cannot use their currently set password.

-- [Disable and lockout an account after a time period](policies/disable-inactive-account) - For scenarios where you need to prevent users logging into the application after a set number of days.
+- [Disable and lockout an account after a period of inactivity](policies/disable-inactive-account) - For scenarios where you need to prevent users logging into the application after a set number of days.
 The account will also be disabled at the time of the users login attempt in the case the user logs in after the time period.

-- [Email delivered account redemption link](policies/sign-in-with-email) - This sample demonstrates how to allow the user to automatically sign-in to a web application by redeeming a link sent via email.
-The web application sends an email to the end user with a link to sign-in policy.
-When user clicks on the link, Azure AD B2C issues an id_token, without prompting for a password.
+- [Email delivered account redemption link](policies/sign-in-with-email) - This sample demonstrates how to allow the user to sign up to a web application by providing their email which sends the user a magic link to complete their account creation to their email.

-- [Sign-in with a magic link](policies/sign-in-with-magic-link) - This sample demonstrates how to sign-in to a web application by sending a sign-in link.
+- [Sign-in with a magic link](policies/sign-in-with-magic-link) - This sample demonstrates how a user can sign in to your web application by sending them a sign-in link.
 A magic link can be used to pre-populate user information, or accelerate the user through the user journey.

 - [Banned password list](policies/banned-password-list-no-API) - For scenarios where you need to implement a sign up and password reset/change flow where the user cannot use a new password that is part of a banned password list.
 This sample does not use an API.